Downtown Revitalization Initiative

 July 6th, 2016: It was announced the City of Plattsburgh was selected as the $10 million dollar winner from the North Country Regional Economic Development Council.

 September 2016 to March 2017: The City of Plattsburgh partnered with HR&A Consultants to work with the Community and local stakeholders to coordinate a six month, intensive community planning process.

 March 2017: The Local Planning Committee and the City of Plattsburgh submitted it's Strategic Investment Plan to the State for approval.

 *The City would like to thank all residents, business owners, and other stakeholders who participated in the DRI Local Planning Committee and DRI Public Engagement Sessions.
 Your contributions were vital in the development of the DRI Strategic Investment Plan!

-June 2017 to Present: The City has been working with the respective State agencies (Empire State Development, Office of Community Renewal, and Department of State) to begin implementing the approved DRI projects.
+June 2017: The City has been working with the respective State agencies (Empire State Development, Office of Community Renewal, and Department of State) to begin implementing the approved DRI projects.
 This work includes negotiation and finalizing contracts/work-plans between the City and State, final design work, community engagement/input events, and more!

 For future project-specific updates please go to the project's respective page.